sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 signaling that the fun they want to have is playing a different game.

-### Home / Comfort

-Before the game begins, ask *every* player where their character feels most at home, or what their favourite activity is.

-Write down the answers.

-Use this information to get your first point in your *Good Bank*, by starting the story out in a place of normalcy, vitality, and comfort.
-Remember, it doesn't have to be a Hobbit hole.
-Characters might be most at home in the middle of a bloody battle.

-### Risk Takers

-Ask this question to each player: What about your character's personality causes them to overreach?
-What makes them take risks a normal person avoids?
-Are they brave, foolhardy, driven, greedy, curious, grieving?
-Caught between two worlds?
-Unsure of who they are?
-Do they have a deathwish?

-Write down the answers.

 ### Choose Items and Weapons

 Each player may choose 2 items in addition to any items they got by